danielenriquez/salesforce-restfull/README.md

 1- Copy "salesforce_api" under the "aplication" folder.</br></br>
 2- Copy "sforce" folder under "controller" folder.
 In "controller/sforce" folder we have the Leads.php class with Get/Create/Find/Post/Update/Delete method to manipulate SalesForce <b>Lead</b> object.
 Notice that on class constructor we load "salesforce_model" class to stablish SalesForce connection</br></br>
 3- Copy "Salesforce_model.php" under "model" folder.
 In this php class we have the SalesForce Credentias (username,password adn token).
-Also we refer the WSDL xml SalesForce API schema hosted on <b>"salesforce_api/PartnerWSDL.xml"</b>.</br>
+Also we refer the WSDL xml SalesForce API schema hosted on <b>"salesforce_api/PartnerWSDL.xml"</b>.
+You can edit this file and replace it with your cxml content.</br>
 ![sf-api](https://user-images.githubusercontent.com/8003697/58886501-eafe3980-86db-11e9-9eca-316c20cc0fc9.jpg)
 </br>
 ![sf-api-WSDL](https://user-images.githubusercontent.com/8003697/58886828-71b31680-86dc-11e9-89f5-bfd82fe5174f.jpg)